akeneo/pim-api-docs/content/filter.md

 ```

 ### Via channel
-If you want to receive for each product only product values about a precise channel, you can specify it thanks to the `scope` query parameter.
+If you want to receive for each product only product values about a specific channel, you can specify it thanks to the `scope` query parameter.

 #### Example
 To get products with only product values regarding the `e_commerce` scope, you can use the following URL.